lanmaster53/NotaSCA/README.md

 Yes, I know YASCA does this too (and pretty well I might add), but here are a couple reasons why I'm not a fan of YASCA:

 1. Creating/using plugins is too complex.
+(It should just be a list, yo!)
 2. Hosted on sourceforge.
 (Ick.)
 3. Written in PHP.
 (Come on now.
 It's 2016.)
 4. Last code update was in 2013.
 (That's like 7 eons in appsec.)